Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 ### Composable Build Structure

-Another nice problem that revealed itself in the beginning stages of my collection was _maintaining themes is difficult_ .
+_Maintaining a large amount of themes is difficult_.
 As platforms evolve, so do the themes.
 New elements get added, removed, deprecated, and the such.
 Handling these issues was not really a problem when I first started off with 4 themes.
 Then 4 Grew into 8, then into 14.
 By the time I had reached 14, it was immediately apparent that this was not a scalable operation.
 It was really difficult to make updates and keep track of all the things.
 There were a couple of options that I had available to me:

 - Get rid of themes and only keep the important ones.
 - Make it easier to maintain a large number of themes.